 At the school level, answer books were invalidated in one of two ways.
 If the number of answer books to be invalidated was less than 50 total, each book had a designated section of bubbles on the cover page blackened.
 If the number of answer books to be invalidated was more than 50, blackening of this section of the answer book cover was not required.
-Instead, these books were to be securely paper banded and clearly labeled "Invalidate: Do not Score."
+Instead, these books were to be securely paper banded and clearly labeled "Invalidated: Do not Score" or banded with red paper bands supplied by the Development Contractor for that purpose.